gdude2002/Training/docs/PITFALLS.md

 Java is a very versatile language.
 It takes the best of C, throws in some object-oriented goodness and ties it all together with JVM bytecode.
-The versatility is great, but sometimes, there are some things it will allow you to do that you simple shouldn't.
+The versatility is great, but sometimes, there are some things it will allow you to do that you simply shouldn't.

 Conditionals: Common pitfalls
 -----------------------------